Gohst505/Gohst505/README.md

 - 🔭 I’m currently working on ...
-A&J ELectric Air, LLC
+A&J Electric Air, LLC
 - 🌱 I’m currently learning ...
 Full stack programming for JavaScript, React, HTML, CSS, SQL3, Middleware
 - 👯 I’m looking to collaborate on ...
 Building more interactive and simplified websites for customer basis
 - 🤔 I’m looking for help with ...
 Getting my foot in the door to shadow or become a junior level software engineer